A letter to Amino candidates

 Transparency: We will provide you with the exact steps of the interview process and will reiterate the process and provide feedback after every step.
 You will always know where you stand with us, and should never feel left in limbo.
 We will do our best to paint the clearest picture of what it’s like to work at Amino.

-If you’re curious to learn more about our mission, product, team, or culture, please feel free to reach out to me directly: viet [at] amino.com.
+If you’re curious to learn more about our mission, product, team, or culture, please feel free to reach out to us at careers [at] amino.com.
 Interested in open roles at Amino?
 Check out our careers page—even if you don’t see a position that’s a perfect fit, I’d still love to connect and learn more about your aspirations!